MICHAEL MACGINTY – AUTHOR BIO

 Michael's Plans for the Future of MEANit Web Design Agency

 Short term is to ensure that MEANit Web Design Agency remains known as the best in the North West bar none and grow further in the Dublin area, whilst being profitable enough to stay in business.
 Then grow the agency to employ 8 to 10 local people in Donegal to design, develop and maintain effective websites for 100’s of professionals nationwide.
-Donegal is an ideal place to grow the agency as the quality of life is excellent, especially if the remuneration is reasonable enough to allow the team members enjoy life and their work in balance.
+Donegal is an ideal place to grow the agency as the quality of life is excellent, especially if the remuneration is reasonable ‘enough’ to allow the team members enjoy life and their work in balance.
 We are committed to paying good remunerations to great people and being an equal opportunities employer.
 We never ‘offshore‘ our web design or development work as we believe in supporting Irish people to protect Irish jobs, by helping professional services businesses be effective online, to get the clients they really want…